 For the more intrepid walkers go online and you can pick up the well-trodden, ancient pilgrim routes to Santiago de Compostela in north west Spain.

-Horse Riding in National Park
+Horse-Riding in National Park

 Patrick will be glad to arrange this for you.

-Bike Riding Along the River Road
+Cycling along the River Road

 A bicycle ride following the river road has always been a huge hit with guests.
-The bicycling is of course very easy and there are plenty of places to explore, swim and have picnics.
+The cycling is of course very easy and there are plenty of places to explore, swim and have picnics.
 There are picnic straw bags on the coat rack of the main house.
 We recommend putting a few goodies, a bottle of wine and spending the afternoon peddling gently along the river road.

 Bicycle hire is found here at Monvelo in Livernon